 Join young Mowgli as he learns the “laws” of the jungle in this time-honored adventure.
 With the help of friends like the black panther, Bagheera, and Baloo the lovable bear, Mowgli learns about friendship and survival.
 Cheer as Mowgli faces his fear and foils his nemesis the tiger Shere Khan.
 This musical version of Rudyard Kipling’s classic will delight both the young and the young at heart.

-To reserve your tickets or for more information, please contact our Outreach Manager at [email protected] or 201-482-8194 ext.
+To reserve your tickets or for more information, please contact our Assistant Director of Outreach at [email protected] or 201-482-8194 ext.
 71.

 This program is made possible through support from:

 The Performing Arts School provides arts education to students age 3 months to 21 years throughout Northern New Jersey.
 With classes in all types of performing arts, outreach programs throughout the state, and programming for children with special needs, every donation helps create more opportunities for new artists.